iotaledger/chronicle-rfcs/text/0001-selective-permanode.md

 # Drawbacks

-- If the there is no milestone or similar concepts in future IOTA protocol, then this selective permanode design needs to be changed.
+- If the there is no solidification process where we can define a kind of global-trusted messages periodically in future IOTA protocol, then this selective permanode design needs to be changed according to the future protocol.

-# Limitations

-- To solidify messages of a milestone, the queried IOTA nodes or permanodes need to contain the smallest full set of messages which are attached directly or indirectly by the milestone.

 # Unsolved questions
 - For **full proof** level, which option do we need to implement?